 - Tempered glass is a stronger, safer option.
 If shattered, it breaks into round pieces instead of sharp shards.

-- Tinted glass offers great privacy, and a dark tint can make an oversized space feel cozier.
+- Tinted glass shower doors offer great privacy.
+Plus, a dark tint can make an oversized space feel cozier.

-- Rain glass has a texture that looks like raindrops for a unique, modern look.
+- Rain glass shower doors have a texture that looks like raindrops for a unique, modern look.

-Tip: Textured and patterned glass may require more maintenance than other types.
+Tip: Textured and patterned glass may require more maintenance.